This page will be continually updated so please check back.

 Again, welcome to our stimulating intellectual environment and this challenging programme.

 You must attend in person – on campus – to confirm your place on the programme.
-If you are unable to attend you have to notify us in advance.
-Send an e-mail to firstname.lastname@example.org and explain why you cannot attend and when you expect to arrive.
-Unless you do this you will lose your place.
+If failing to attend, you will lose your place.

 Conditionally admitted students